johngage/tlpf-1/content/post/the-15th-edition-of-the-tegla-loroupe-peace-race/index.md

 While in the *Women* ten kilometer reformed women’s race, **Rosyline Lomuria** from West Pokot county emerged victorious, followed by **Nachap Sunti** from Uganda and the third position was taken by **Dorcas Cherop** from Sebei in Uganda.

+## BOXING

+Boxing was also introduced in this year’s edition of the Tegla Loroupe Kapenguria Peace Race.
+It was seen as an effective form of supporting peace through sports since the sport has been used world wide as a way for supporting talent, as well as social and emotional development of the youth.

+“Over the last few years The Tegla Loroupe Boxing Club has put a lot of energy in developing this social project.
+It is indeed a great and historical day for the club ” Said Martin Maqio the Club’s Chairman

 ### Theme of the Race

 The theme of the race was *Building Bridges and Inspiring Talents for Peace and Development*